Policy Changes — Effective Immediately for Spring 2020 Housing

 Unauthorized vehicles parked in reserved parking spaces may be ticketed and/or towed.
 The parking violation fee for this type of offense is $50 for staff and service vehicle spots and $100 for ADA/Disabled accessible spots.

 Student Housing reserves the right to request that residents demonstrate their vehicles are operational by having them start their vehicle and drive it, without mechanical assistance, to be relocated to a different parking spot.
 Vehicles have to be operational to be registered and parked in the Housing lot.
 If a vehicle is determined to not be in operational condition, the registrant may face a $25 per day charge until the vehicle is repaired or removed.
-Residents may work with the Associate Director of Residence Life to establish a plan of action with deadlines for repairs to be made to avoid unnecessary fines.
+Residents may work with the Director of Housing & Residence Life to establish a plan of action with deadlines for repairs to be made to avoid unnecessary fines.

 Vehicles left in the Student Housing complex parking lots located at 4300 University Drive for more than 7 days without being registered to a current Housing resident may be considered “abandoned” and will be towed from the premises.
 The charged incurred will become the responsibility of the vehicle’s registered owner.
 For special parking circumstances, see the Housing Desk locations about temporary short-term guest permits.